Knockcroghery: Clay pipe industry

-From the 18th century onwards, the village was known for the production of the tobacco clay pipe, or "dúidín".
 By the late 19th century, there were up to 100 people involved in the manufacture and distribution of the village's clay pipes.
 Production ceased abruptly on 21 June 1921 when the village was burned down by the Black and Tans during the Irish War of Independence.
 Today, a visitor centre and workshop are located on the original site of Andrew and P.J.
 Curley's pipe factory, where pipes are handcrafted using the original methods of production.